PhilAndrew/NrealFun/README.md

 Question 2:

-## Open Source Projects I want written
+## Open Source Projects Wanted

-Firstly a series of demos progressively building up features would be useful.
+Would like to see a few demos progressively building up features.

 1. A 3D cube always in front of the user on the screen.
 2. A 3D cube which stays "in place" while the user can walk around it.